 National Environment Legislative Framework Relevance to the project/license or permit required/ or activity requiring regulation 1.
-The Constitution of Kenya 2010: Article 42 of the Constitution states that every person has the right to a clean and healthy environment, which includes the right: to have the environment protected for the benefit of present and future generations through legislative and other measures, particularly those contemplated in Article 69; and To have obligations relating to the environment fulfilled under Article 70.
-Article 69(2) states that every person has a duty to cooperate with State organs and other persons to protect and conserve the environment and ensure ecologically sustainable development and use of natural resources.
-The proponent has a right to carry out the project within legal limits.
+The Constitution of Kenya 2010: Article 42 of the Constitution states that every person has the right to a clean and healthy The proponent has a right to carry out the project within legal limits.
 The proponent must ensure that the project is carried out in an ecologically, economically and socially sustainable manner.
 The proponent is entitled to a fair administrative decision-making process from NEMA and other State organs.

+National Environment Legislative Framework Relevance to the project/license or permit required/ or activity requiring regulation Article 69(2) states that every person has a duty to cooperate with State organs and other persons to protect and conserve the environment and ensure ecologically sustainable development and use of natural resources.
 The project proponent will be required to comply fully with the above stated articles of the Constitution.
 2. County Government Act 2012: This Act vests responsibility upon the County Governments in planning of development projects within their areas of jurisdiction on projects of importance to the local County Government or those of national importance.
-Section 102 of the Act provides the principles of planning and development facilitation which include integration of national values in county planning, protect the right to self-fulfillment within the county communities and with responsibility to future generations, protection of rights of minorities and marginalized groups and communities, promotion of equity resource allocation, among others.
-The project proponent should initiate the process of County Government engagement in the initial project planning through application of essential development approvals from Mombasa County Government.
+Section 102 of the Act provides the principles of planning and development facilitation which include integration of national values in county planning, protect the right to self-fulfillment within the county communities and with responsibility to future generations, protection of rights of minorities and marginalized groups and communities, promotion of equity resource allocation, among others. application of essential development approvals from Mombasa County Government.
 The proponent will comply fully with the Act.
 3. Environment Management and Coordination Act (EMCA) of 1999 Revised in 2015: The Environmental Management and Co-ordination (Amendment) Act, 2015 is an Act of Parliament to amend the Environmental Management and Co-ordination Act, 1999, the Act received Presidential assent on 27th May 2015 and commenced on 17th June 2015.
-The Act provides for the establishment of appropriate legal and institutional framework for the management and protection of the environment. quality conservation aspects of the project in consideration will be realized through the implementation of the Environmental
+The Act provides for the establishment of appropriate legal and institutional framework for the management and protection of the environment.
+EMCA provide a legal and institutional framework for the management of the environment-related matters.
+Environmental quality conservation aspects of the project in consideration will be realized through the implementation of the Environmental Management & Social Monitoring Plan aimed at mitigating the potentially negative impacts and enhancing the potentially positive impacts predicted through project level EIAs.